 Because this occurs most commonly among dogs with shorter heads and faces, it is important for Maltese breeders to check the mouths of each puppy immediately after birth.

 Puppies with cleft palates will try to nurse without success.
 They are unable to form the necessary “seal” in order to suckle.
 Often the milk will be seen bubbling from the nose since, with cleft palate, the fissure is open into the nasal passages.
 There also may be sneezing, coughing, gagging and poor weight gain.

-It is possible to 'save' a puppy by tube feeding until it is either old enough for surgery (very expensive and unfortunately not that successful) or through a relatively new special feeding regimen (dry food and water only).
-Saving a cleft palate puppy requires extensive round the clock dedication and the risk of aspiration pneumonia is high.
-Not only that, but it is not unusual for a puppy with a cleft palate to have other health issues.
-Most breeders do the compassionate thing and have the puppy euthanized.
-Regardless, a cleft puppy should be dealt with one way or another and not left to starve.
-A hard decision, but one that every breeder faces at some point when breeding.
+It is possible to save a puppy by careful tube feeding until it is either old enough for surgery (very expensive and unfortunately, not always successful) or through a relatively new special feeding regimen of dry food and water only.

+Hereditary or environmental, it may be difficult, if ever, to figure out the cause.
+Regardless, a cleft palate puppy should be treated one way or another and not allowed to starve.
+A hard decision, but one that breeders often have to face at some point when breeding.